uttesh/coding_is_infinite_learning/raspiberry/README.md

 4.Putty.exe or powersheel ssh

 Steps:
-1.Install the imager downloded from the raspberry pi official site.
+1. Install the imager downloded from the raspberry pi official site.
-2.Burn the respective OS to the SD card, imager will provide the all the option like choose sd card and OS.
+2. Burn the respective OS to the SD card, imager will provide the all the option like choose sd card and OS.
-3.On completion of the sd card bootable, open the boot sd card folder i.e. root folder in the sd card.
+3. On completion of the sd card bootable, open the boot sd card folder i.e. root folder in the sd card.
-4.Create a file 'wpa_supplicant.conf' and provide the wifi details. (https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).
+4. Create a file 'wpa_supplicant.conf' and provide the wifi details. (https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).
-5.Create a 'ssh' without any file extension.
+5. Create a 'ssh' without any file extension.

 Execution:
-1.Insert the sd card to the Pi and connect the USB cable.
+1. Insert the sd card to the Pi and connect the USB cable.
-2.Open the advance ip scanner and find the raspberry ip address.
+2. Open the advance ip scanner and find the raspberry ip address.
-3.Using the IP address ssh to the Pi by putty/powershell using the default user name "pi" and password "raspberry".
+3. Using the IP address ssh to the Pi by putty/powershell using the default user name "pi" and password "raspberry".
-4.On success ssh run below commands.
+4. On success ssh run below commands.

 ```
 pi > sudo raspi-config.